ndtoan96/xdiffer/README.md

 - the node only exists in XML 2
 - the node exists in both XML 1 and XML 2 but has different value

-The button next to the node show its state after merging:
+The button next to the node show its state after merging, clicking the button allows you to change its state:
 - XML1: include value from XML 1 in the merged XML
 - XML2: include value from XML 2 in the merged XML
 - None: remove it from the merged XML